+[Robert: can use “, which” (with comma) since there is only one]

 [16] 246.32 - The Link ID subfield of the Link ID Info field indicates the link identifier of the AP that is affiliated with the AP MLD which is described in the Basic Multi-Link element and satisfies one of the following

+[Robert: agree]

 [17] 246.39 - It is the AP that corresponds to a nontransmitted BSSID that is a member of the same multiple BSSID set as the AP that transmitted the Multiple BSSID element containing the profile for the non-transmitted BSSID which that includes the Basic Multi- Link element.

+[Robert: agree]

 [18] 246.49 - occurs to the BSS parameters of the AP that is affiliated with an AP MLD which is described in the Basic Multi-Link element and satisfies one of the following:

+[Robert: agree]

 [19] 246.56 - It is the AP that corresponds to a nontransmitted BSSID that is a member of the same multiple BSSID set as the AP that transmitted the Multiple BSSID element containing the profile for the non-transmitted BSSID which that includes the Basic Multi- Link element.

+[Robert: agree]

 [20] 287.1 - Each PPETmax NSSn RUb and PPET8 NSSn RUb subfield contains an integer as defined in Table 9-404q (Constellation index), which that is used to compute the nominal packet padding value (see Table 35-7 (PPE thresholds per PPET8 and PPETmax)).

+[Robert: agree]

 [21] 323.13 - indicates the link identifier of the AP which that is indicated for addition to or deletion from the to existing ML setup in the corresponding Link Reconfiguration Request frame

+[Robert: agree]

 [22] 369 – Figure 11-21 (appears 3 times) - Authenticated (except DMG STAs that do not perform IEEE Std 802.11 authentication, which are unauthenticated), Unassociated --- Unclear if what was meant was: (except DMG STAs that do not perform IEEE Std 802.11 authentication, or that are unauthenticated) or Authenticated (except DMG STAs that do not perform IEEE Std 802.11 authentication, which are unauthenticated), Unassociated

+[Robert: agree]

 [23] 376.13 - The state for any other AP, AP MLD, or PCP which that is State 3 or State 4

+[Robert: agree]

 [24] 376.27 - the state for any other AP or PCP which that is State 3 or State 4 prior to the association request

+[Robert: agree]

 [25] 381.53 - the state for any other AP or PCP which that is State 3 or State 4 prior to the association request

+[Robert: agree]

 [26] 423.10 - a Supplicant selects a pairwise cipher suite which that is advertised by an AP, but which that policy disallows for this particular STA.

+[Robert: agree]

-[27] 438.6 - Transaction Sequence number (1 octet) which that shall be set to the value 2
+[27] 438.6 – Transaction Sequence number (1 octet) which that shall be set to the value 2

+[Robert: agree]

 [28] 438.39 - Transaction Sequence number (1 octet) which that shall be set to the value 3

+[Robert: agree]

 [29] 461.35 - Transaction sequence number (1 octet), which that shall be set to the value 5 if this is a Reassociation Request frame and, otherwise, set to the value 3

+[Robert: agree]

 [30] 463.1 - Transaction sequence number (1 octet) , which that shall be set to the value 6 if this is a Reassociation Response frame or, otherwise, set to the value 4

+[Robert: agree]

 [31] 501.41 - and that includes a Basic Multi-Link element, which can carry complete or partial profile(s), based on the soliciting request,